Magnus Stenbock: Surrender at Tönning

 Baron von Görtz's goal was to re-establish Holstein-Gottorp as a sovereign principality, and through Flemming he received an audience with Frederick IV.
 Görtz succeeded in convincing the King that Christian August was unaware of the events surrounding Tönning.
 After several meetings with Flemming, Vibe and other dignitaries, Görtz received a letter promising that Holstein-Gottorp would regain its fiefs and rights if Görtz convinced the Swedes to surrender.
 Görtz returned to Tönning on 16 April.
 At that time, 2,000 Swedish soldiers had died inside the fortress, diseases spread, and discipline was impossible to maintain, resulting in the desertion of several soldiers.
-Simultaneously, the fortress was surrounded by 30,000 allied troops, who dug trenches outside the walls and brought forth heavy siege artillery.
+The fortress was surrounded by 30,000 allied troops, who dug trenches outside the walls and brought forth heavy siege artillery.
 Stenbock convened with his subordinate officers regarding a probable surrender, and the officers agreed to begin negotiations, with Görtz acting as an intermediary.
 A Swedish delegation was sent to Simonsberg to negotiate with the Danish representatives, and on 21 April a Danish ultimatum was presented to the Swedish army.
 The ultimatum, bearing Frederick IV's signature, required the Swedes to surrender their firearms, colors and artillery.
 Stenbock rejected the proposal and sent back Görtz, who claimed that he could procure a better agreement.
 However, Frederick IV became tired of Görtz, and on 3 May Stenbock learned that the Danes canceled all negotiations.
 Shortly thereafter, a Danish colonel informed the Swedes that they had 24 hours to consider the King's ultimatum.
 Otherwise, the siege artillery would begin their bombardment.

 Stenbock received a passport and an invitation to Oldenswort for direct negotiations with Frederick IV and the allied commanders.
 He headed a delegation consisting of two major generals and four colonels.
 The negotiations, which were held in Prince Menshikov's quarters, lasted for over a week.
 The final agreement still forced the Swedes to hand over their firearms, horses, artillery and colors, but they were permitted to keep their luggage and uniforms, as well as letters and documents.
 Transport of the troops back to Sweden would also be allowed in due course, after exchange of prisoners.
 Tönning would remain in the hands of the duchy, and Flemming and Menshikov assured that the siege would be lifted as soon as the Swedes exited the fortress.
-After a final council of war with his officers in Tönning, where the situation was considered hopeless, Stenbock was persuaded to accept the terms, and the surrender agreement was signed in Oldenwort on 16 May.
-At the same time, Stenbock proclaimed his surrender in a letter to Charles XII.
+After a final council of war with his officers in Tönning, Stenbock was persuaded to accept the terms, and the surrender agreement was signed in Oldenwort on 16 May.
+Stenbock proclaimed his surrender in a letter to Charles XII.
 On 20 May, around 9,000 Swedish soldiers and 1,000 officers marched out of Tönning and were taken to Danish prison camps.
 Stenbock accompanied Frederick IV to Oldenswort as guest of honor at the King's table.